carrington-jones/carrington-jones/README.md

 Full Stack Java Developer with over 10 years of experience in asset management, with a background in process optimization, operations management and revenue maximization.
 Heightened corporate business decision making skills ignite my desire to improve operational software that contributes to solution-focused business development.

-- 👀 I’m interested in starting a new career in software development, where I can continue to learn and grow.
+- 👀 I’m interested in starting a learning as much as I can and continuing my software development career, where I can continue to learn and grow.

-- 🌱 I’m currently learning React and Spring Boot.
+- 🌱 I’m currently learning Advanced React and Redux.

 - 🏆 I’m looking to collaborate on various open source projects.